-The first six months of delivery focuses on embedding the extensive activity underway, whilst introducing new interventions which will deliver in-year impact and prepare the programme for a successful 2022/23.
+The first six months of delivery focused on embedding the extensive activity underway, whilst introducing new interventions which will deliver in-year impact and prepare the programme for a successful 2022/23.
 The approach will enable the programme to deliver measurable results and impact, whilst embedding the building blocks that will enable a shift in delivery scale and ambition from Autumn 2021.

-Extensive activity is already underway in the local SEND system, this includes new initiatives such as the Information Support Offer, operational interventions to support SENDACT team capacity and reviewwork on commissioning and educational safeguarding.
-This activity will be brought under the programme governance umbrella, enabling the programme to best understand the impact being delivered, ensuring consistency of focus, and critical friend accountability.
+Extensive activity is already underway in the local SEND system, this included new initiatives such as the Information Support Offer, operational interventions to support SENDACT team capacity and review work on commissioning and educational safeguarding.
+This activity has been brought under the programme governance umbrella, enabling the programme to best understand the impact being delivered, ensuring consistency of focus, and critical friend accountability.

-The programme is consciously investing capacity in enabling activity over the next six months.
+The programme is consciously investing capacity in enabling activity.
 Embedding the right enablers will facilitate smoother delivery of the duration of the programme, ensuring that progress isn't slowed due to items that can be put in place now.

 Central to the enabling activity is engagement with children and young people and their families.
-The programme is committed to the principle of 'no decision about me, without me' and engagement over the coming weeks will directly inform programme priorities and focus.
+The programme is committed to the principle of 'no decision about me, without me' and engagement on an ongoing basis will directly inform programme priorities and focus.